 Social media has become integral to the success of any small business marketing plan.
-Facebook, Pinterest, Instagram, Google+ and Tumblr attract attention through graphics, pictures and illustrations, but Twitter is the one social media platform where your writer’s voice can and really should shine.
+Facebook, Pinterest, Instagram, Google+ and Tumblr attract attention through graphics, pictures and illustrations, and can help you to build a great online fanbase, especially if you find a way to gain lots of instagram followers for your page.
+But Twitter is the one social media platform where your writer’s voice can and really should shine.
 Think of each Tweet as a writing challenge.
 You only get 140 characters, so you must make each one count.

 Your Tweets can help create and shape the personality of you as an author.
 Just as you have a picture of Jane Austen in your mind’s eye, use your Tweets to create a public image of you in your writer’s bonnet or pith helmet if that’s more apropos.
 Think about your public image before you Tweet.

 Your Tweets, like your curtsey to Mr. Collins at the Netherfield Ball, should always be light, bright, and polite.
 It’s a saying I learned at a social media seminar by Josh Ochs that has stuck with me as my mantra.